Online Directory Business Model Explained

 GeoDirectory Ads sold using the GetPaid Advertising plugin

-Secondly, businesses can also pay for ad slots on the directory website if they have a lot of organic traffic.
+Secondly, businesses can also pay for ad slots on the directory website if they receive a high volume of organic traffic.

 The transaction here is simple.

-For a flat rate, a company can reserve a spot on, say, the top right blank space of the website to place an ad for their business for users to see.
+For a flat rate, a company can reserve a spot on, say, the top right blank space of the website to place an ad for their business, allowing users to see it.

 The other method of charging ad slots is by CPM (cost per 1000 impressions) or CPC (cost per click).